sinchang-bot/kentcdodds.com/content/blog/useeffect-vs-uselayouteffect/index.md

 ### Summary

-- **useLayoutEffect:** If you need to mutate the DOM and those mutations are observable
+- **useLayoutEffect:** If you need to mutate the DOM and/or DO need to perform measurements
 - **useEffect:** If you don’t need to interact with the DOM at all or your DOM changes are unobservable (seriously, most of the time you should use this).